The Telemarketing Sales Rule

 - Telemarketers must disclose all material information about the goods or services they are offering and the terms of the sale.
 They are prohibited from lying about any terms of their offer.

-Restricts unauthorized billing.
+Restricts unauthorized billing

-Before submitting your billing information for payment, telemarketers must get your express informed consent to be charged — and to charge to a specific account.
+Before they submit your billing information for payment, telemarketers must get your express informed consent to be charged — and to charge a specific account.
 If a telemarketer has your account information before the call — known as “preacquired account telemarketing” — and offers you goods or services on a free trial basis before charging you automatically, the telemarketer must:

-Reduces abandoned calls.
+Reduces abandoned calls

-Requires caller ID transmission.
+Requires caller ID transmission

-Telemarketers must transmit their telephone number and if possible, their name, to your caller ID service.
+Telemarketers must transmit their telephone number and, if possible, their name, to your caller ID service.
 This protects your privacy, increases accountability on the telemarketer’s part and helps in law enforcement efforts.

 Reins in Robocalling

-Businesses using robocalls have to tell you at the beginning of the message how you can stop future calls, and must provide an automated opt-out you can activate by voice or keypress throughout the call.
-If the message could be left on your voicemail or answering machine, businesses also have to provide a toll-free number at the beginning of the message that will connect to an automated opt-out system you can use any time.
+Businesses using robocalls have to tell you at the beginning of the message how you can prevent future calls.
+They must provide an automated opt-out you can activate by voice or keypress throughout the call.
+If the message could be left on your voicemail or answering machine, businesses must provide a toll-free number at the beginning of the message that will connect to an automated opt-out system you can use any time.

-The FTC manages the National Do Not Call Registry, which gives consumers a choice about getting telemarketing calls at home.
-To register a number, log on to donotcall.gov, or call toll-free, 18883821222 (TTY: 1-866-290-4236).
+The Federal Trade Commission manages the National Do Not Call Registry, which gives consumers a choice about getting telemarketing calls at home.
+To register a number, log on to donotcall.gov, or call toll-free, 1-888-382-1222 (TTY: 1-866-290-4236).